julian-voss/julian-voss.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral researcher at the Institute for Social Sciences at Osnabrück University.
+I am a PhD student at the Institute for Social Sciences at Osnabrück University.

 My interests span a range of topics in Comparative Politics.